 For example: if you read about the 1972 Munich Olympic Games from an American history book you will have a certain perspective or point of view.
 You may find a very different version of the same events if you read a German, French or Chinese book -- assuming that you can read those languages.
 The more controversial a subject becomes -- the more bias you will find in different sources of information.
 Each party that writes will have some type of bias - so you should always use multiple sources of information in order to determine accuracy and truth.

 When studying the Olympic Games you will find that several major forces have influenced events.
 From the first Olympics in Athens in 1896 to the current selection of host cities -- the Olympic Games are influenced by politics, economics, history, culture, bias and prejudice.
 For example -- if you study the taking of athletes from Israel as hostages (and their eventual death) at the 1972 Munich Olympic Games -- you will find differing accounts of what happened and different perceptions on the after-effects.
 Should the Games have been cancelled?
 Should the Germans have had more sharpshooters at the airport?
 Did the Germans allow or prohibit Israeli agents from assisting?
 What was the reaction in the Muslim world?
 Should there be memorials or a "moment of silence" in memory of the dead athletes at every Olympic Games?
-After four decades these questions are still being asked and strong emotions are still expressed by different parties.
+After forty-five years these questions are still being asked and strong emotions are still expressed by different parties.

 Keep in mind that I am American -- so I bring a certain bias from my own nationality.
 We Americans -- as a nation -- are less formal than many European and Asian cultures.
 We are perceived as "child-like" or "immature" by some observers.
 Americans tend to have a "silly smile" much of the time, and are usually very friendly, informal and outgoing.
 Compare this to the reserved British personality, the pursed Prussian (German) lip or the formality of Oriental society.
 Americans are aggressive -- they/we -- like to fight.
 The entire world watches -- and usually enjoys -- American television and film, much of which is action-oriented and violent.
 But Americans are generally conservative -- there are very few nude beaches like the ones on the French Riviera.
 In a nation of over 300 million people, there cannot be more than a dozen adults who have had the courage to talk to their children about sex.
 You will never find a naked lady on the cover of an American magazine, but if you shop in Germany or France there are dozens of naked images on popular magazines.
 Americans are a nation of spectators with a growing obesity problem.
 Our professional sports of baseball, football, basketball and hockey dominate the sports pages which are filled-in with college football, basketball and some local school news.
 But you will rarely read about soccer -- the most popular sport in the rest of the world.

 And Americans are rich -- at least everyone thinks so.
 Americans are always trying to make more money.
 But there is a significant population that is poor with a huge middle class dividing the extremely wealthy from the extremely poor.
 Athletes make millions and sometimes tens of millions of dollars.
-The salaries of some athletes is staggering.
+The salary of some athletes is staggering.
 We are a nation of incredible diversity that no-one on earth understands.
 As a teacher I have lived in Germany for five years and I found the perception of German 8th graders very enlightening.
 They widely believed that every American had a big house, 2 cars in the garage and a horse.
 This is news to almost all Americans - especially about the horse.
 In reality there are about nine million horses in the USA, with over 300 million people.
 Approximately three out of every one hundred Americans own a horse.
 In reality - most Americans have never even seen a real horse except on television like those German kids.
 Understand that "perception" can be different than "reality."

 Be aware that I have allowed my sense of humor (that's humour for you British Commonwealth people) -- to creep into some of my comments -- usually about the English language.
 Also, we Americans can be self-deprecating - it is part of our sense of humor/humour.
 I have tried to keep my sentences simple so communication would be easy.
 Misunderstandings happen when communication fails.
-SO - you should learn to read and speak proper English the Philadelphia way - we "tawk right" and you "tawk funny."
+SO - you should learn to read and speak proper English the Philadelphia way - we "tawk right" and you "tawk funny," lol.

 If you wish to contact me or the staff at the IISOH -- please send an email to this address: